Path length: 2.8 miles

-We look at this significant, quick-hitting tornado that hit in Van Wert County, OH.
+We look at this significant, quick-hitting tornado that hit Van Wert County, OH.
 It developed 1/2 mile north of the Van Wert/Mercer County line.
 This location was also 1/2 mile west of US Highway 127.
 It traveled a short distance of 2.8 miles.
-A house, a mobile home and 2 cars were destroyed.
-9 other homes were severely damaged.
+A house, mobile home, and two cars were destroyed.
+Nine other homes were severely damaged.
 The tornado drove several pieces of debris into trees.
-There were 6 injuries and no fatalities.
+There were six injuries and no fatalities.

 Damage Photos Extracted from the February 1992 Storm Data Publication

 We gathered information for this event from the SPC & NCDC Databases, the February 1992 Storm Data Narrative and Thomas Grazulis in Significant Tornadoes Update and found the following differences:

 - The SPC and NCDC have the max width at 40 yards.

 - The Storm Data summary and Grazulis have the max width at 60 yards.

 Note: There are some images/videos in our summaries that were licensed to us to be used only on this website.
 If you would like to use an image/video in your project or blog, please contact us and we will grant permission if possible.

 Newspaper clips are embedded via newspapers.com.
 Please see their terms and conditions.